-The Edinburgh Glasgow Improvement Programme – EGIP – is set to deliver huge improvements across our rail network.
+The Edinburgh Glasgow Improvement Programme (EGIP) is set to deliver huge improvements for our rail network.

 And it’s not just about the Edinburgh – Falkirk High – Glasgow route – although that’s the starting point.
 The routes between Edinburgh/Glasgow – Stirling/Dunblane are also being electrified.

 In fact, EGIP is a comprehensive package of improvements, worth £742m, to Scotland's railway infrastructure to develop more reliable and sustainable train travel.

 This will help us to meet the needs of our customers now and in the future, as well as proving a range of economic and investment opportunities for Scotland as a whole.

 The ScotRail Alliance – ScotRail and Network Rail in Scotland – is delivering: